Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-Ability to work in an organisation and possess great communication skills.
+- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
+Ability to work in a team and good communication skills.

 Education: